Tejash07/HostelManagementSys/README.md

-Made A Hostel Mangement System For NITR It consistes of all the major things about a Hostel
+Made A Hostel Mangement System For NITR .It consistes of all the major things about a Hostel including mess fees ,complaints,mess rebate.